emu-russia/psxrev/wiki_eng/cdrf.md

 Full resolution: https://drive.google.com/open?id=1UqA_r6dA5rLRS88AjS1HgKMCfHwhpUQD

-## Принцип работы CD RF чипа
+## Principle of Operation

 ![IC723_overview](/wiki/imgstore/IC723_overview.jpg)

-Слева на картинке находится каретка с матрицей фотодетекторов A-D (EFM), детекторами E и F (боковые лучи), а также выходной контакт на лазерный диод LD и входной сигнал с фотодиода PD для автоматической коррекции мощности излучения лазера.
+On the left in the picture there is a carriage with a matrix of photodetectors A-D (EFM), detectors E and F (side beams), as well as an output contact to the laser diode LD and an input signal from the photodiode PD for automatic correction of the laser radiation power.

-При этом A+C объединены в PD1, а B+D объединены в PD2.
+At that, A+C are combined into PD1 and B+D are combined into PD2.

-Выходные сигналы и сигналы контроля:
+Output and control signals:

-- LDON: включение лазера
+- LDON: laser on
-- AL/TE: пока непонятно что делает
+- AL/TE: it is not yet clear what it does
-- RFO: выходной EFM-сигнал
+- RFO: EFM output signal
-- FE: focus error (ошибка фокусировки)
+- FE: focus error
-- TE: tracking error (ошибка трекинга, луч не точно наведён на трек)
+- TE: tracking error
 - TEO: ?
-- MIRR DET: определяет когда луч вообще не наведен на трек (светит на отражающую поверхность диска)
+- MIRR DET: determines when the beam is not on the track at all (shines on the reflective surface of the disk)